The Higgs boson for mathematicians. Lecture notes on gauge theory and symmetry breaking: Compact Lie groups

 where $G_1,\ldots,G_s$ are compact simple Lie groups. \begin{thm} Every compact simple Lie algebra $\mathfrak{g}$ has up to a positive constant a unique $\mathrm{Ad}$-invariant positive definite scalar product. \end{thm} The existence follows because (by averaging) the associated compact Lie group $G$ has a bi-invariant Riemannian metric.
 Uniqueness follows by Schur's Lemma, because the adjoint action of a simple Lie algebra is irreducible (an $\mathrm{Ad}$-invariant subspace of $\mathfrak{g}$ is an ideal).
 We get: \begin{cor} Let $G$ be a compact, connected Lie group of the form

-(up to a finite quotient).
-Then the $\mathrm{Ad}$-invariant positive definite scalar products on the Lie algebra $\mathfrak{g}$ are determined by positive constants for each $U(1)$ factor and each compact simple factor $G_k$ (relative to some fixed inner product).
-These constants are called {\bf coupling constants} in physics. \end{cor} In gauge theory we have to choose an $\mathrm{Ad}$-invariant scalar product on the Lie algebra $\mathfrak{g}$ because only then the Yang-Mills Lagrangian in Definition \ref{defn YM Lag} will be gauge invariant. {\em The Yang-Mills Lagrangian thus involves (in our notation implicitly) the choice of coupling constants.}
+(up to a finite quotient) and $k$ an $\mathrm{Ad}_G$-invariant positive definite scalar product on the Lie algebra $\mathfrak{g}$.
+Then $k$ is the orthogonal direct sum of a positive definite scalar product $k_0$ on $u(1)\oplus\ldots\oplus u(1)$ and $\mathrm{Ad}_{G_i}$-invariant positive definite scalar products $k_i$ on the Lie algebras $\mathfrak{g}_i$.
+These scalar products (relative to some fixed scalar products) are determined by real constants, called {\bf coupling constants} in physics. \end{cor} In gauge theory we have to choose an $\mathrm{Ad}$-invariant scalar product on the Lie algebra $\mathfrak{g}$ because only then the Yang-Mills Lagrangian in Definition \ref{defn YM Lag} will be gauge invariant. {\em The Yang-Mills Lagrangian thus involves (in our notation implicitly) the choice of coupling constants.}